 This journey taught me the power of resilience and I hope that by sharing my experiences good and bad I can raise awareness and offer support to those facing similar challenges.

 Robotic wheelchairs are transforming mobility for people with disabilities, offering smart technology, AI navigation, and new levels of independence.
 But the high cost keeps many from accessing these life-changing devices.
-This post explores both the promise and the barriers —
+This post explores both the promise and the barriers — and why we need to make this tech more accessible.

 A Disney-inspired cartoon-style illustration of a woman with long dark brown hair and bright blue eyes lying on a bed, smiling warmly at two black Labradors wearing red collars.
 One dog has a tag labeled "Alfie," and both appear happy and content